-of EN 300: Oriented Strand Boards and specifications.

-standard EN 13986: Wood-based This standard is a technical specification for wood-based provisions of the Construction SMARTPLY OSB panels are marked 2+ Structural for ease of reference. in accordance with the designated standard BS EN 13986.
+accordance with the requirements of EN 300: Oriented Strand Boards standard EN 13986: Wood-based This standard is a technical provisions of the Construction SMARTPLY OSB panels are marked 2+ Structural for ease of reference. in accordance with the designated standard BS EN 13986.